 Bai Tu Long Bay Cruise Operators

-We loved our cruise with Dragon Legend and highly recommend it, but there are some other companies offering cruises there as well:
+We loved our Dragon Legend cruise and highly recommend it, but there are some other companies offering trips there as well:

 Swan Cruises: Swan only operates trips in Bai Tu Long Bay, with day cruise, one-night, and two-night options.
 They also have a trip that combines one night in Bai Tu Long Bay with a visit to a local eco-village and a cycling tour.
 Read their reviews here.